akka/akka-persistence-jdbc/README.md

 ```

 ## Changelog

+### 3.1.0 (2017-12-20)
+For use with Akka 2.5.x only, please use the 2.8.0 release for Akka 2.4

+Changes since v3.0.1
+  - The internal events by tag implementation could perform poorly in some special cases, this has been resolved. (see #155)
+  - EventsByTag queries are now executed more efficiently by avoiding re-querying data (see #149)
+  - The eventsByTag and currentEventsByTag queries are now documented (in scaladoc) to explain the guarantees offered by this plugin (and its caveats).
+  - Removed dependency on JournalRow in ReadJournalDao.
+    This is a breaking change for everyone who implements a custom ReadJournalDao.
+  - Updated Scala versions to 2.12.4 / 2.11.12
+  - Akka 2.5.6 -> 2.5.8
+  - Merged #139, #140, #141, #143, #145, #146, #148, #14, #152, #153, #154, #157, #158.
+Thanks to
+    [Renato Cavalcanti][renatocaval], [Ruud Welling][WellingR], [Sean Sullivan][sullis].

 ### 3.0.1 (2017-10-27)
 For use with Akka 2.5.x only, please use the 2.8.0 release for Akka 2.4